bradbell/rustad/readme.md

 # A Rust Automatic Differentiation Package

 ## Goals
-This package is intended to include many of the features in [CppAD](https://cppad.readthedocs.io/latest/) in a way that :
+This package is intended to include most of the features in [CppAD](https://cppad.readthedocs.io/latest/) in a way that :

 1. It is easy to use.